NWChemEx/PluginPlay/dox/mainpage.md

 Topics in this section are meant for users who want to understand how the SDE works in more detail.

+- [App API](dox/APPAPIConsiderations.md) in depth discussion of how the API came to be
 - [Running an App](dox/RunningAnApp.md) details what happens when a user calls `sde.run`
 - [Cache Workflow]() details how the SDE and apps interact with the cache